carbon-language/carbon-lang/llvm/docs/TableGen/ProgRef.rst

 The ``defvar`` form defines a variable whose value can be used in other value expressions within the body.
 The variable is not a field: it does not become a field of the class or record being defined.
 Variables are provided to hold temporary values while processing the body.
-See `Defvar in Record Body`_ for more details.
+See `Defvar in a Record Body`_ for more details.

 When class ``C2`` inherits from class ``C1``, it acquires all the field